kratikashetty/CS547-Information-Retrieval/README.md

-# Ventilator Pressure Prediction
+# Automated Essay Scoring

 ## Team Members:
-Anamika Kumari, Ashay Aglawe, Kratika Shetty, Murlidhar Koripalli
+Vedhas Vinjamuri, Kratika Shetty

 ## Background and Motivation
 Ventilators have proven to be a lifesaver during the pandemic.
 However, mechanical ventilation is a clinician-intensive procedure, a limitation that was prominently on display during the early days of the COVID-19 pandemic.